sujith-eag/personal-site/content/docs/bash-linux/linux_os/02_process_management.md

 ---

+Two simplest entities support the UNIX System - *file* and *process*.
+A File is just an array of bytes that can virtually contain anything.
+It is also related to other files by being part of a single hierarchical structure.
+File is located with reference to a predetermined place.

+Process is the name given to a file when it is executed as a program.
+Process is simply the "time image" of an executable file.
+It also belongs to a separate hierarchical structure with parents, children and grandchildren.

+___

 Program is a static entity.
 A process is a running program, it has a `state` which changes over time.
 The programs are identical but the processes all differ because each will have its own unique state.

 A process is described in many ways,
-Is it currently being run by the CPU or waiting? if waiting, where?
+Is it currently being run by the CPU or waiting?
+if waiting, where?
 What are the values of its variables? where in memory is it stored?
 If in memory, what resources does it have assigned to it?
 The answers to these questions are just some of the ways we describe a process.

 Whenever a process runs, Linux kernel keeps track of it through process ID (PID).
 The first process the kernel starts after it is loaded is `systemd`.
 `systemd` is responsible for for starting the run-time environment and then monitering the environment.
 `systemd` is given PID of 1, each new process gets the next available PID.

 In Linux, a process can only be created by another process (except `systemd`).

 Creating process is referred to as `parent` and created process is `child` where parent process spawns the child process.
 Spawning of a process utilizes the system call of the parent process to the Linux kernel.

 ____

-***Several forms of child process creation system calls.***
+***Several forms of child process creation system calls. ***
 * `fork()`  Creates a duplicate process of the parent but with its own PID, own memory and its own resources.
 Parent and child an run concurrently.

 * `vfork()` Same as `fork` except parent is temporarily suspended and child might be permitted to use the parent's memory space.